openvinotoolkit/openvino/docs/articles_en/openvino-workflow/model-optimization-guide/weight-compression.rst

 .. note::

-  Some of the methods can be stacked one on top of another to achieve a better accuracy-performance trade-off after weight quantization.
-For example, Scale Estimation method can be applied along with AWQ and mixed-precision quantization (``ratio`` parameter).
+  Some methods can be stacked on top of one another to achieve a better accuracy-performance trade-off after weight quantization.
+For example, the Scale Estimation method can be applied along with AWQ and mixed-precision quantization (the ``ratio`` parameter).

 The example below shows data-free 4-bit weight quantization applied on top of OpenVINO IR.
 Before trying the example, make sure Optimum Intel